Who we are

 Organized by C. Michael Sampson (University of Manitoba)

-The American Society of Papyrologists invites proposals for papers for its panel “Culture and Society in Greek, Roman, and Byzantine Egypt” at the 2026 meeting of the Society for Classical Studies in San Francisco (7–10 January).
+The American Society of Papyrologists invites proposals for papers for its panel “Culture and Society in Greek, Roman, and Byzantine Egypt” at the 2027 meeting of the Society for Classical Studies in Boston (7–10 January).
 Although the scope of papyrological studies is wide, submissions for this panel must meet at least one of the following criteria:

 (a) they must deploy evidence for ancient literary cultures that is preserved on papyri, ostraka, or wooden tablets (in Greek, Latin, Coptic, demotic Egyptian, Arabic, or other pertinent languages);